papivot/VCF-Jumpbox-using-VMOperator/README.md

 An additional 10 GB disk is mounted on `/data` for additional storage.

-The default user is `ubuntu` which can run `docker` and `sudo` commands.
+The default user is `vmware-system-user` which can run `docker` and `sudo` commands.
 The current shell is `zsh` and use `oh-my-zsh` for a better UX experience.
 This can be modified as needed.

 ## Deploying the VM